The Magic Kingdom is finally upgrading its Tomorrowland as the Tron Lightcycle Power Run roller…

 In fact, we found out at the last D23 Expo, Future World will cease to exist and instead it’s dividing up into 3 new neighborhoods which will hold the current and new attractions located there.

 A great way to see what’s coming to EPCOT is to visit the EPCOT Experience exhibit at the Odyssey Pavilion.
-Here they have a huge model and awesome video of EPCOT and all the pavilions that will be seeing changes in starting in 2020, and extending until 2021, 2022, and beyond.
+Here they have a huge model and awesome video of EPCOT and all the pavilions that will be seeing changes starting in 2021, and extending until 2022, 2023, and beyond.

-Some of those changes are already here in 2020, or just right around the corner.
+Some of those changes already started in 2020, or just right around the corner.
 For example, just recently 3 new EPCOT films debuted.
 Awesome Planet can be found in The Land pavilion which explores our planet earth, bringing it alive in a way only Disney can.

 Canada has been getting an exterior makeover, but its film just got one too in “Canada Far and Wide in Circle-Vision 3D.”
 It has new scenes, a new musical score and updated visuals that will take your breath away.